Oak toad: Behavior

 It is mostly diurnal and spends much of its time burrowed into the loose soil of its habitat.
 It may remain in its burrow during the winter, often in hibernation.
 Breeding takes place in shallow pools that accumulate during heavy rains.
 The male expands his distinctive elongated vocal sac to produce a chirping call.
 The breeding season extends from April to October, peaking early on.
 Heavy, warm spring rains stimulate mating behavior.

-An average of 300–500 eggs are laid in short strands of 3 to 8 eggs each, with each egg about a millimeter wide.
+An average of 300 to 500 eggs are laid in short strands of three to eight eggs each, with each egg about a millimeter wide.
 The strands are attached to vegetation, usually submerged blades of grass 4 to 12 cm beneath the surface.
 Energy investment in producing this quantity of eggs is significant, and many females are found dead during the mating season due to the rigors of the process.
 Fertilization takes place externally, with sperm being released in the vicinity of the eggs.
 As with other species of toad, the male oak toad has a Bidder's organ, which can become a functional ovary in the event of testicular malfunction.

 Diet

 The oak toad is a small, terrestrial frog that feeds on a variety of insects and other small invertebrates.
 Its diet consists primarily of ants, beetles, and spiders, as well as other insects and arthropods.
 The oak toad spends much of its time foraging for food, using its long, sticky tongue to capture prey.
 The oak toad eats mainly small insects and other arthropods.
 The adult has a strong preference for ants.
+While ants comprise a large percentage of its diet, the dietary preferences of B. quercicus are more diverse compared to those documented for numerous tropical anuran species.